Algeria hosts first Arab summit since Israel normalisation deals

 In August 2021, Algiers cut diplomatic ties with Rabat alleging "hostile acts".

-"The summit should send a message of support to the Palestinians, guaranteeing that they will not be sacrificed for the Abraham Accords," said Geneva-based expert Hasni Abidi, referring to the Arab normalisation deals with Israel mediated by the administration of former US president Donald Trump.
+"The paradox of this summit is that it's being billed as a unifying event, whereas each Arab state actually has its own agenda and goals fitting its interests," Abidi said.

+"So ultimately the Arab League is the perfect mirror of Arab foreign policy."

-Algeria has heralded this week's meeting as an event reunifying the Arab world, but several key figures, notably Saudi Crown Prince Mohamed bin Salman, reported to have an ear infection, and Morocco's King Mohammed VI will be absent.
+That point is underlined by the absence of several key figures, notably Saudi Crown Prince Mohamed bin Salman, reported to have an ear infection, and Morocco's King Mohammed VI.

 The leaders of the United Arab Emirates and Bahrain will also stay away, according to Arab media.